ihmeuw/vivarium_research/docs/source/models/other_models/pregnancy/gbd_2021_closed_cohort/index.rst

   * - Full term
     - Live birth
     - ASFR / (ASFR + ASFR * SBR)
     - This outcome will be used to inform the demography model of children under 5 for the IV iron simulation.
-The :ref:`probability of a livebirth outcome is modified by the hemoglobin risk factor <2019_risk_effect_iron_deficiency>`.
+The :ref:`probability of a livebirth outcome is modified by antenatal supplementation intervention coverage <maternal_supplementation_intervention>`.
   * - Full term
     - Stillbirth
     - (ASFR * SBR) / (ASFR + ASFR * SBR)
-    - The :ref:`probability of a stillbirth outcome is modified by the hemoglobin risk factor <2019_risk_effect_iron_deficiency>`.
+    - The :ref:`probability of a stillbirth outcome is modified by antenatal supplementation intervention coverage <maternal_supplementation_intervention>`.
   * - Full term
     - Other (abortion, miscarriage, ectopic pregnancy)
     - 0